 When you have configured health checks as described here, once the microservice is running in Docker, you can directly check from a browser if it is healthy.
 (This does require that you are publishing the container port out of the Docker host, so you can access the container through localhost or through the external Docker host IP.)
-Figure 8-8 shows a request in a browser and the corresponding response.
+Figure 8-7 shows a request in a browser and the corresponding response.

 '''

-← → C (i) localhost:5101/hc
+← → ♂ 1 localhost:5101/hc

 {"status":"Healthy"}

 '''

-Figure 8-8.
-Checking health status of a single service from a browser also checked the health of its SQL Server database dependency and that health check was reported itself as healthy.
+Figure 8-7.
+Checking health status of a single service from a browser

 In that test, you can see that the catalog.api microservice (running on port 5101) is healthy, returning HTTP status 200 and status information in JSON.
-It also means that internally the service
+It also means that internally the service also checked the health of its SQL Server database dependency and that health check was reported itself as healthy.